Digging for Diamonds

 Are the Diamonds Valuable?

-The park staff can identify diamonds; however, they are neither trained nor have the equipment to assess the value of a diamond.
+The park staff can identify and provide facts about diamonds; however, they are neither trained nor have the equipment to assess the value of a diamond.
 Generally, the monetary value of a diamond rests in the possibility of the diamond being cut.
 For example, the 3.03-carat Strawn-Wagner Diamond found at the park in 1990 was cut and graded D Flawless, the highest grade a diamond can achieve.
 Should you find a large diamond suitable for cutting, you will want to locate a jeweler and/or gemologist who can serve as your agent to work with a diamond cutter.

 Most diamonds found are generally too small to be cut.
 They will be valued souvenirs of your trip to Arkansas's diamond site.
 Diamonds from the park are often mounted uncut in jewelry.
 When diamonds are left in their raw form, one popular method of displaying a rough diamond is to have it mounted in a pendant to be worn around the neck.

 Back to Top